openstack/openstack-ansible-os_gnocchi/README.rst

 TODO
 ^^^^
-- Switch to Mysql as default coordinator ala
+- Switch to Mysql as default coordinator (example: gnocchi_tooz_url = "mysql://gnocchi@localhost:${PORT}/gnocchi?timeout=5")
-- Switch to Swift as default storage
-- Work out the ceilometer config to send metrics to gnocchi for storage.
-"memcached://localhost:11211?timeout=5" or MySQL as default coordinator
-- Future support in Ceilometer conf: https://review.openstack.org/#/c/253635

 Role Variables
 --------------

+The variables which need to be provided will vary based on the storage chosen.
+The default storage is Swift.
+If you wish to use another storage option you will need to provide the appropriate overrides (specified in gnocchi_conf_overrides found defaults/main.yml and see also ext/openstack_deploy/openstack_gnocchi_overrides.yml.example for how to use this).

 Other variables expected for this role include: